Occala/netcode.notes/SlotSceneSync/README.md

 a "slot" refers to something akin to a gameobject in resonite, but it's more of a synced container

-i wanted to create something like that in vrc, for now i'll briefly outline how it works
+i wanted to create something like that in vrc, for now i'll try to outline how it works